 We expect the already high demand of students of Digital Neuroscience in companies and start-ups to still increase over the next 5-10 years, particularly in relation to applications to digital mental and physical health, such as wearable devices and bio-signal processing, and sophisticated man-machine applications, including advanced prosthetics and related fields.
 Methods for biologically inspired machine learning are also undergoing a resurgence, adding to the value of experts with neuroscience expertise.
 The master's degree also provides a solid foundation for doctoral studies, where students can capitalise on the breadth of the acquired knowledge and skills, and access academic and management leadership positions within Switzerland and abroad.

 120 ECTS credits, 4 semesters

 The number of places is limited to the formation capacities of the involved departments.

-The admission to the master follows the conditions of admission of the University of Fribourg.
+The admission to the specialised master programme in Digital Neuroscience follows the conditions of admission of the University of Fribourg.
 Holders of a bachelor's degree in Life Sciences, Psychology, Informatics, Physics, Economics, Engineering, or a related subject area, awarded from a Swiss University can be admitted to the master's degree course.
 The same applies to holders of a bachelor's degree awarded by a foreign university, provided that the bachelor's degree is recognised and considered equivalent by the University of Fribourg.
-Fr details, please, refer to the study plan.
+For details, please, refer to the study plan.